 Chris Holm is the Area Manager for the Central Whidbey Area of Washington State Parks, which includes all state parks on Whidbey Island south of Deception Pass.
 Within the Reserve, those parks are Fort Ebey, Ebey's Landing and Fort Casey.
 Prior to assuming this position, Chris was a Park Superintendent in Texas State Parks for 13 years and a Senior Park Ranger in Colorado State Parks for 12 years prior to that.
 Chris grew up in central Texas (San Antonio area) and has a passion for history, nature and the outdoors... so making a move to the Pacific Northwest to join the Washington State Parks team on Whidbey Island was a natural fit.

 National Park Service Appointee

-Kirstie is the Archaeology & Museum Program Manager for the Pacific West Region, and works out of the Seattle Regional Office.
+David is Chief of the Cultural Resources Program for the Pacific West Region of the National Park Service, and works out of the Seattle Regional Office.